 What to do if a Petty Cash or Change Fund. . .

 Is lost If the fund custodian failed to safeguard the fund or allowed it to be improperly used, the custodian must repay the money.
 If the loss was beyond the custodian's control, it is repaid from the unit's budget or other available operating funds.
-If you believe the funds were stolen, contact your campus police and University Student Financial Services and Cashier Operations (USFSCO) Cashier Office immediately.
+If you believe the funds were stolen, contact the university police and University Bursar Cashier Office immediately.
 Consult Insurance FAQs #9 for information about crime insurance.

-Is inactive because you have not been using it Because there are security risks with retaining a fund that is not being used, close the fund.
-10.5.8 Close a Petty Cash Fund 10.6.6 Close a Change Fund
+Is inactive because you have not been using it There are security risks with retaining a fund that is not being used.
+Close inactive funds.
+Consult 10.5.8 Close a Petty Cash Fund and 10.6.6 Close a Change Fund.

 Is no longer needed for its original purpose Close this fund and request a new one specifically for your new purpose.

-Is for a larger amount than you need Reduce the amount of the fund by returning the excess to your campus USFSCO Cashier Office.
+Is for a larger amount than you need Reduce the amount of the fund by returning the excess to University Bursar Cashier Office.

-Has an overage Deposit overages with your campus USFSCO Cashier Office.
+Has an overage Deposit overages with University Bursar Cashier Office.
 Credit overages to the appropriate unit fund on a Report of Cash Receipts form.

-Has a shortage Report any significant shortage or theft to USFSCO as soon as you discover the shortage.
-If the loss appears to be due to theft or fraud, notify your campus police and the Office of University Audits.
+Has a shortage Report any significant shortage or theft to University Bursar as soon as you discover the shortage.
+If the loss appears to be due to theft or fraud, notify university police and the Office of University Audits.
 Any shortage should come out of the unit’s deposit or the appropriate unit fund.

 You receive funds that are a gift

-Consult 11.3 Campus Processing of Gifts
+Consult 11.3 Campus Processing of Gifts.

+You receive funds for another unit, for a reason you are not authorized to receive funds, or you receive funds in error

+Securely deliver the money and any envelopes or materials received with the funds, to University Bursar Cashier Office within one business day of receiving it, or as soon as possible.
+Do not send cash or checks through campus mail.
+University Bursar will research, and either, deliver the funds to the correct unit or deposit into a clearing fund.

 You think currency might be counterfeit

-See Handle Counterfeit Currency
+Exercise reasonable care in screening cash transactions.
+Counterfeit currency should not be accepted and processed as a valid payment.
+If counterfeit currency is accepted and submitted for deposit, the department will be liable for the loss.
+Do not put yourself in danger.
+Do not return the suspicious bill to the payer.
+Report the incident to your department supervisor and university police.